Gollum: Game mocked as developers Daedalic Entertainment issue apology

 However, despite poor reviews and negative coverage online, the sales for Gollum are still high, with the game coming sixth in the UK Sales Charts on its release week.

-Daedalic have said they will continue to work on the game to "address the bugs and technical issues many of you experienced2.
+Daedalic have said they will continue to work on the game to "address the bugs and technical issues many of you experienced".

 "We are committed to providing you with patches that will allow you to enjoy the game to its full potential," the statement continued.